-This lesson is divided into two sections.
 When you are depressed, you’re not really in control.
 You’re under the control of something else and it can be terrifying and frustrating.
 This course does not promise to make you feel happy.
 A great side effect of healing is feeling happiness more often, but happiness is not a constant state.
 For example, I can’t imagine how anyone could feel happy while grieving.
 After all, loss is a natural part of life.

-What I hope you glean from this book is a feeling of balance so that you can appreciate being happy, but accept that you are also allowed to feel as awful as possible.
+What I hope you glean from this lesson is a feeling of balance so that you can appreciate being happy, but accept that you are also allowed to feel as awful as possible.
 Healing from depression doesn’t mean everything is fine.
 What healing does is give you the foundation to take on the world.
 For me healing from depression allows me a deep knowing that despite the current state of things, I can still thrive.

-Part One: Your Emotions
+Balancing Your Emotions

 My emotions used to rule my world and send me on rollercoaster rides of manic highs and depressing lows.
 With a few years of diligent work on my personal thoughts and actions, I am now able to balance my emotions so that my ride is now steady with much more manageable peaks and dips.
 I don’t feel perfect all the time, but does anybody?
 Life after all is a variety of emotions.
 Being sad or upset isn’t fun, but if we’re careful we can take how we feel and turn that into a lesson for how we react in future situations.
 Paying attention to our emotions also allows us to better gauge if other people are good to have in our life or if we need to stay clear of them.